tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

 ### 6. Instructor Do: Intro to Remix and Ganache (15 min)

 In this activity, the instructor will demo the tools used by smart contract engineers to develop, compile, and deploy code on the Ethereum blockchain.
-Students will gain familiarity with tools from the `Truffle Suite` namely `Ganache`, the one-click development blockchain.
+Students will gain familiarity with tools from the `Truffle Suite`, namely `Ganache`, the one-click development blockchain.

 **Files:**